 - Under 21, unmarried and completely dependent on a parent—this includes adopted children, foster children (only if they qualify for income tax deductions) and wards of the court

-- Under 25, unmarried and enrolled in three or more courses at an educational institution (missions are not eligible)
+- Under 25, unmarried and enrolled in three or more courses per semester at an educational institution (missions are not eligible)

 - Over 21, unmarried, unemployed and dependent on you by reason of mental or physical disability (please contact us to find out how to apply)

 Adding and Managing your Dependants

 Your dependant(s) must be registered with ASEBP within 31 days of you becoming eligible for benefits or within the 31-day period after the individual becomes your dependant (e.g. through marriage or the birth or adoption of a child).
 If your dependant isn't registered within this 31-day period, they'll be considered as applying late.
 Coverage effective dates for late applicants are different depending on the benefit and special considerations may be applied for certain benefits as outlined in Applying Late.

 The Personal Information Protection Act states that minors can act on their own behalf if they understand the nature of the rights and powers the Act provides them and the consequences of exercising them.
 Given the nature of our business, we consider dependants who are at least 16 to be ‘knowledgeable dependants’ and require their consent in order to disclose any of their personal information, including claims, to anyone other than the primary covered member (i.e. the main insurance holder).